Study in Germany |

 |

-[ Up ] [ Introduction ] [ Study programs ] [ Doctoral programs ] [ Scholarship programs ] [ General information on studies in Germany ] [ Overview on study programs in German (2015) ] |
+[ Up ] [ Introduction ] [ Study programs ] [ Doctoral programs ] [ Scholarship programs ] [ General information on studies in Germany ] |

 Studies in Germany are particularly attractive for lawyers from countries whose legal system is based on the continental legal tradition - including Indonesia.
 After Word War II, responding to the catastrophe of the Third Reich, Germany has focused eminently on building up a modern "Rechtsstaat" ("negara hukum", state based on the rule of law) with a sophisticated legal system.
 For many countries, in particular in East Europe and East Asia, German law and German legal science have become a source of inspiration for the development of their own legal system.
 For the foreign lawyers, not the details of the German law are interesting but the structures, the innovative legal concepts, the highly developed legal dogmatics and in particular the systematic approach and the advanced legal methodology.